jyates/jyates.github.com/_drafts/fineo-retro.md

 I looked around at the burgeoning IoT market and thought,

-{% quote %}
   That's the next big data challenge.
   Surely what we were doing at Salesforce is applicable out there.
   Managing and leveraging all the data is certainly going to be hard.
-{% endquote %}

 So, I started working on an idea I had been percolating to build a fast SQL data analytics tool for streaming and scalable data.
 Certainly seemed challenging and a whole lot more interesting that what I was working on previously.